Parents and carers

 When is NAPLAN moving to an online format?

-In 2018 schools across Australia started moving NAPLAN from paper to online testing, with all schools on track to participate in NAPLAN Online by 2020.
+In 2018 schools across Australia started moving from paper to online NAPLAN testing.
+Schools will transition to NAPLAN Online by 2021.

 What are the benefits of NAPLAN Online?